MinaProtocol/mina/rfcs/0011-ban-scoring.md

 We propose a regime for ban scoring to supplement the ban mechanism proposed in RFC 0001-blacklisting.
-We take Bitcoin's scoring mechanism as a starting point, since that currency is subject to many of the same transgressions as Coda.
+We take Bitcoin's scoring mechanism as a starting point, since the Bitcoin network is subject to many of the same transgressions as the Coda network.

 ## Motivation